PAY RANGE: EP18

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-Performs the duties described below with members of the English language speaking and designated non-English language speaking populations.
+Performs the duties shown below in one of the specialty areas with members of the English language speaking and designated non-English language speaking populations.

 Reviews background information for individuals admitted to City's youth detention facility; orients individual and parents to rules and procedures and explains the judicial process; evaluates family relationships, interaction problems, and individual's needs, interests, extent of motivation and patterns of responsibility; provides on-going individual or group counseling to meet needs and resolve problems during stay in facility.